bhdouglass/bhdouglass-com/src/content/blog/software-developer-podcasts.md

 topics covered on each of the podcasts.
 There are several language-specific podcasts like [JS Party](https://changelog.com/jsparty) and [Go Time](https://changelog.com/gotime).
-The network also offers other options like [Ship It!](https://changelog.com/shipit), a podcast about pushing out ideas, and [The Changelog](https://changelog.com/podcast) itself with short, humor-infused news segments and long-form technology discussions.
+The network also offers other options like [Ship It!](https://changelog.com/shipit), a podcast about pushing out ideas, [Changelog News](https://changelog.com/news) with short, humor-infused news segments, and [The Changelog](https://changelog.com/podcast) itself a podcast with long-form technology discussions.

 ## JS Party